Do Instructional Design Methods Result in Rigidity?

 Do instructional design methods make teaching and learning too rigid?
-That is actually a challenging question to answer simply.
-Let me say that it really depends on both the application and perspective.
+That is a challenging question to answer simply.
+Let me say that it depends on both the application and perspective.
 Allow me to start with a quote.
 David Greene, a former field supervisor for Fordham University’s Graduate School of Education, said, “Imagine your brain surgeon having to “follow the book” while operating on you or lose his job.
 While you are on the table, he discovers an unforeseen problem that, because of his experience and practical wisdom, calls for a spontaneous change of plan, yet he can’t do what he knows will work.
 You die on the table.
 So have students” (Greene, 2014).
 In many ways, this describes the rigidity of our current education system.

 By a design’s very nature, it will be relatively rigid because it is geared towards the desired result and set to a particular standard.
 In the case of general education, that standard is usually Common Core, a controversial standard known for its rigidity.
 As Glenna Milberg reported, “Parents have long argued against Common Core, complaining guidelines were too rigid with too much testing for students” (Milberg, 2019).
 Sheri Townsend, the executive director of The Spotted Zebra Learning Center, says, “Common Core has placed an overemphasis on testing and severely limited teachers’ ability to deliver individualized lessons to students” (Townsend, 2014).
 Think about that for a moment.
-If teachers do not have the freedom or ability to do what they feel is right for individual students, they are clearly forced to adhere to either the standard or the plan.
+If teachers do not have the freedom or ability to do what they feel is right for individual students, they are forced to adhere to either the standard or the plan.
 That’s rigidity.

 As a result of the Common Core standard, the instructional design for many classes is often seen as too rigid to explore and experiment outside of the plan or standard provided.
 The perception is that the needs, wants, or desires of the students, or even the learning styles of individual students, are often ignored.
-Since many instructional design models are aligned with Common Core, then the models are at least somewhat guilty of being too rigid as well.
+Since many instructional design models are aligned with Common Core, the models are at least somewhat guilty of being too rigid.
 Why?
 Regardless of whether one wants to blame the standard or the instruction design, the result is the same; instructors adhere to the curriculum design rather than teach children as individuals.
 In other words, the best instructional design is powerless when shackled by an unreasonable or inadequate standard.

-Indeed, an argument can be made that a teacher needs to know what they are covering before entering their class, regardless of the standards placed upon them.
+Indeed, an argument can be made that teachers need to know what they are covering before entering their classes, regardless of the standards placed upon them.
 I concur, to a certain degree.
 However, while one can appreciate the importance of having a plan or a vision for a class, that plan should probably not be the only thing considered for the lesson.
 Going back to the definition of design for a moment, if a design is a detailed or orderly arrangement or a precise formulation, it could be argued that design and rigidity are at least related.
 For this point, it should be noted that rigidity is the opposite of flexibility, flexibility is often lacking in the classroom, and this reduces the opportunity to backtrack, course correct, and clarify.

 We must remember that you can have the best teacher in the world and the best tools at your disposal, but it is all for nothing if the process (or standard) is flawed in the first place.
-As an outsider, it is hard to tell whether the design is leading the standard, or it is the standard leading the design.
+As an outsider, it is hard to tell whether the design is leading the standard or the standard is leading the design.
 What is easy to see is that the situation is not only too rigid, but it is also failing our children.
 Something needs to change.

-If you enjoyed this article, be sure to check out my other education-related articles such as:
+If you enjoyed this article, be sure to check out my other education-related articles, such as:

 CGCS.
 (2020).
 Purpose.
 Retrieved September 09, 2020, from https://www.cgcs.org/domain/91